10XGenomics/enclone/README.md

 <img src="img/mission.svg" alt="mission" title="mission" />

+The <i>finding</i> part is algorithmically challenging: it is very easy to mistakenly connect together unrelated cells and put them in the same clonotype, and to "pollute" a clonotype with spurious chains that do not belong there.
+The <i>displaying</i> part is also challenging, and indeed we are not aware of other tools to do it.

 The following diagram shows what a _clonotype_ is for B cells.
 The same applies for T cells, but things are simpler because T cells do not have somatic hypermutation.